 Archive for art & artists

-The latest thrill over here is the discovery of Phadriod—a husband & wife collaboration between Android Jones, a laser projectionist, and Phaedra, an interpretive dancer.
+The latest thrill over here is the discovery of Phadriod—a husband & wife collaboration between Android Jones (a laser projectionist) and Phaedra (an interpretive dancer).
 Phaedra dances in a flowing white robes while Android projects images onto her moving body.
-Most of the time she performs in front of a giant screen (so the entire images can be seen), but sometimes she performs outside against the backdrop of the night—infinitely more magical.
+Most of the time she performs in front of a giant screen, but sometimes she performs outside against the backdrop of the night—infinitely more magical.
 Yes, at first it looks like a screen saver, but when you start to make out the dancing woman, it’s purty cool.
-(The best parts are the bursting fire lights and the sparkling white stars!)
+(Best parts are the bursting fire lights and the sparkling white stars!)

-OK, so if you liked that, go 6 minutes into this mini doc about Burning Man to see some absolutely mind-bending Phadroid stuff.
+If you liked that, go 6 minutes into this mini doc about Burning Man to see some absolutely mind-bending Phadroid stuff.
 BTW, this whole doc is totally worth watching.
-(So many of our friends are going Burning Man this year… sometimes I start to giggle when I think about the expanding gap between my East coast and West coast friends!
-But I so love wearing both pairs of boots.)
+(Lots of our friends are going Burning Man this year… sometimes I giggle when I think about the expanding gap between my East and West coast friends, but I so love wearing both pairs of boots!)

 Brilliant revelation or reminder.